 Northern Ireland domiciled students can apply to the Student Finance Northern Ireland for a tuition fee loan up to the full cost of their programme of study.

 The Tuition Fee Loan is paid directly to the University.

 Information about grants and loans for students who live in Wales can be found on the Student Finance Northern Ireland website:

-The University will offer a generous bursary scheme to domiciled students from England, Wales and Northern Ireland.
-The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your bursary entitlement.
+The University offers a generous financial package to domiciled students from England, Wales and Northern Ireland.
+The University will use the residual household income figure calculated by the Student Loans Company (SLC) when assessing your scholarship entitlement.

-You are guaranteed to receive up to the following level of bursary for each year of your degree programme if you are successful in taking up your offer of admission.
+You are guaranteed to receive up to the following level of scholarship for each year of your degree programme if you are successful in taking up your offer of admission.

-You will be able to use your bursary to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.
+You will be able to use your scholarship to either contribute towards your tuition fee costs or towards your general living costs while at Edinburgh.